senseiji/blog4/pages/courses.md

 <a href="https://www.mlacademy.io/register" style="color: red;">Click here to register</a>

 ### Overview of the course
 By the end of this course, you will not only have a solid understanding of ChatGPT and its API, but also hands-on experience in working with it in Python, specifically within a Jupyter notebook environment.
 You will have the skills and knowledge necessary to begin building your own applications using the ChatGPT-API.
 We look forward to your active participation and are excited to see what you will build!

-### Course Agenda: Introduction to ChatGPT and ChatGPT-API with Python

-**Module 1**: Introduction to ChatGPT
-1. Overview of ChatGPT
-1. Understanding the model architecture
-1. Use cases and applications of ChatGPT
-1. Basics of Python for ChatGPT

-**Module 2**: Setting up the environment
-1. Sending requests to the ChatGPT-API
-1. Processing and understanding the responses
-1. Building Basic Applications with ChatGPT-API

-**Module 3**: Basics of APIs: What they are and how they work
-1. Deep dive into the ChatGPT-API: Endpoints, request/response model, rate limits
-1. Deep dive into the ChatGPT-API: Endpoints, request/response model, rate limits
-1. Deep dive into the ChatGPT-API: Endpoints, request/response model, rate limits
-1. Idea brainstorming: Possible applications for ChatGPT
-1. Step-by-step guide to building a basic application using ChatGPT-API
-1. Debugging and error handling
-1. Best Practices and Tips

-**Module 4**: Overview of best practices when using ChatGPT and its API
-1. Tips for efficient and responsible usage
-1. Open forum for questions and discussions
-1. Next steps and additional resources